jfried16/Joshua-Friedman-Structure-of-Programming-Languages-Project/Reverse String C++/README.md

 ```

 # Garbage Collection in C++
 Garbage collection is not supported in C++.
-Memory management in C++ is done manually.
-With the programmer defining dynamic variables and deleting them when they are done being
+Memory management in C++ is done manually with the programmer allocating space for dynamic variables and deleting them when they are
-used
+done being used

 # Variable Typing in C++
 Variables in C++ are statically typed.
 Therefore, the typing of each variable is determined at the time of compilation and must be explicitly stated by the programmer.